 Experience from J.v.G.
 Technology GmbH’s turnkey projects in emerging markets reveals a common oversight: underestimating the time and cost buffers needed for inland transit.
 A journey that appears to be two days on a map can easily stretch to over a week due to an unexpected customs inspection, a mechanical breakdown on a remote road, or a national holiday.

-A prudent and realistic approach involves building a contingency of at least 15-20% into both the logistics budget and the project timeline.
+A prudent approach involves building a contingency of at least 15-20% into both the logistics budget and the project timeline.
 This buffer accounts for the unpredictable realities of cross-border transport in the region and transforms a potential crisis into a manageable variable.

 Frequently Asked Questions (FAQ)